ustunb/risk-slim/README.md

 ### Requirements

+- Python 3.5+
+- CPLEX 12.6+

-``risk-slim`` was developed using Python 2.7.11 and CPLEX 12.6.
-It may work with older versions of Python and CPLEX.
-However this has not been tested and will not be supported.
+The code may still work with older versions of Python and CPLEX, but this will not be tested or supported.
+If you're hesitant about switching to Python 3, check out this [migration guide](https://github.com/arogozhnikov/python3_with_pleasure)

 #### CPLEX